mehdijafarzadeh/deep_learning_image_classification/README.md

-# Predict image classes live with your webcam
+# live image class prediction with your webcam

 - start the program with: